-We are engaged in services deeply related to the environment including ISO 14001 assessments and the verification of GHG emissions.
-In this context, we have been holding this contest since 1999, with the aim of serving as a trigger to encourage the children of the world who are responsible for the future to think about the global environment.
-We hope the contest will provide an opportunity for children around the world to think about the global environment, draw inspiration from rich nature, and bring out their full potential.
+We are engaged in services deeply related to the environment, including ISO 14001 assessments and the verification of GHG emissions.
+In this context, we have been holding this contest since 1999 under the auspices of the UNICEF Tokyo Office.
+We hope that the contest will provide an opportunity for children worldwide, who are responsible for the future, to think about the global environment, draw inspiration from the rich nature, and bring out their full potential.

 This contest received the “Environment Minister's Award for Global Warming Prevention Activity” sponsored by the Ministry of the Environment, Government of Japan, in 2016, which greatly encouraged us to continue the contest.

-The submitted works come not only from elementary schools and junior high schools in Japan but also from all over the world.
-So far, they have been delivered from more than 100 countries through UNICEF, Embassies, JICA (Japan International Cooperation Agency), and IQNet (the International Certification Network).
-Since many of the children in developing countries especially are drawing a picture for the first time, we also receive many comments of gratitude that the contest is a great opportunity for children to think about the global environment through learning.
+The submitted works come not only from elementary and junior high schools in Japan but also from all over the world.
+To date, we have accepted works from more than 100 countries through the UNICEF, Embassies, the Japan International Cooperation Agency (JICA), and the International Certification Network (IQNET).
+Since many children in developing countries are drawing pictures for the first time, we also received many comments of gratitude that the contest is a great opportunity for children to think about the global environment through learning.

 Mr. Koji Kinutani, a Japanese painter, has been serving as Chairman of the Judging Committee since the first contest.